Existence-First — Canonical Manifesto

 Not a directory.

-It is the declared boundary of what may be admitted as real.
+It is the declared boundary within which reality may emerge.

-It is the condition that allows anything else to be meaningful.
+It is the condition that allows meaning, order, and structure to exist.

 6. Principles of Existence-First